Skip to content

 Lifting Dad Into Bed

 However, it is often the emotional stress of caring for a parent that can be the hardest.
 It can be a roller coaster of emotions and very difficult to see our parents suffer.
-We often have less patience with our own family members than with friends or professional carers, so don’t be surprised if your parent gets more frustrated and angry with you than they do with other carers.
+We often have less patience with our own family members than with friends or professional careers, so don’t be surprised if your parent gets more frustrated and angry with you than they do with other careers.
 It is important to learn not to take things personally, especially if they are suffering from dementia.

 2. Do you have the time and flexibility?